Senior Year and Beyond

 Programs marked with an asterisk (*) require institutional endorsement of candidates.
-In these cases, prospective applicants need to first complete the campus Fellowships Preliminary Questionnaire (FPQ) (also available HERE as a word document), not a specific fellowship application, by the specified spring or fall deadline in order to be considered for University nomination.
+In these cases, prospective applicants need to first complete the campus Fellowships Preliminary Questionnaire (FPQ), not a specific fellowship application, by the specified spring or fall deadline in order to be considered for University nomination.

 A faculty committee selects nominees based on a complete, polished draft of the official fellowship application.
 The nomination process may also include a campus interview.
 The campus application deadlines for programs requiring University nomination are much earlier than national deadlines.
 See the online fellowships calendar for further details.

 Please be advised that before we nominate you or endorse your candidacy for a fellowship competition, we will perform a conduct and academic honesty check to confirm that you are in good disciplinary and academic standing.

 Please note that the campus application process begins in the junior spring for some senior-year competitions with early fall deadlines, e.g., Fulbright, Rhodes, Marshall, Mitchell.

 Students interested in any of the fellowships below are encouraged to consult the Director of Fellowships in the Fellowships Office (4-209B Dewey, 585-276-5869) as early as possible.